MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/file-signing-reqs.md

 # LSA plugin or UEFI firmware signing requirements

-You can use the Partner Center Hardware dashboard to digitally sign [Local Security Authority (LSA)](/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection) plugins and [UEFI firmware](/windows-hardware/design/device-experiences/oem-uefi) binaries, to enable them to be installed on windows devices.
+You can use the Partner Center hardware dashboard to digitally sign [Local Security Authority (LSA)](/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection) plugins and [UEFI firmware](/windows-hardware/design/device-experiences/oem-uefi) binaries, to enable them to be installed on windows devices.

 ## LSA plugins and UEFI firmware